Linear orders: when embeddability and epimorphism agree: Introduction

 \begin{theorem} An ordinal is strongly surjective if and only if it is a finite multiple of an indecomposable countable ordinal, that is, if it is of the form $\omega^{\alpha }m$, for some $\alpha<\omega_1$ and $m>0$. \end{theorem}

-The rationals are also strongly surjective: indeed by \cite[Proposition 16(1)]{cacama} $L \strong \Q$ for every countable linear order $L$.
+The rationals are also strongly surjective: indeed by Proposition 16(1) in \cite{cacama} $L \strong \Q$ for every countable linear order $L$.
 Up to $\equiv_s$, $\Q$ is the only countable non-scattered strongly surjective order (recall that $L$ is \emph{scattered} if $\Q \not \inj L$): see Proposition \ref{nonscat} below.

 Our main result is the following classification of the descriptive complexity of the set of countable strongly surjective linear orders:

 \begin{theorem} The set of countable strongly surjective orders is $\check{\mathrm{D}}_2(\mathbf{\Pi}^1_1)$-complete. \end{theorem}